Resolving Allegations of Misconduct

 Administrative Resolutions & Reviews

-In matters resolved through the administrative resolution process, University officials (generally staff members of the Division of Student Affairs or other designated school or University officials) investigate reported incidents of misconduct.
+In matters resolved through the administrative resolution process, University officials (generally staff members of the Division of Student Affairs or other designated school or University officials) gather information about reported incidents of misconduct.
 This generally involves reviewing reports of the incident, meeting with students to discuss the matter, gathering additional information from witnesses or other knowledgeable individuals, and otherwise exploring the circumstances of the event.

-At the conclusion of an investigation, University officials have the authority to determine whether violations of University rules, regulations, or policies occurred and, if so, to determine what sanctions or outcomes are appropriate under the circumstances.
+Once information has been gathered and considered, University officials have the authority to determine whether violations of University rules, regulations, or policies occurred and, if so, to determine what sanctions or outcomes are appropriate under the circumstances.
+University officials must have sufficient information to determine that a violation occurred; this means that the information gathered – particularly the information that is deemed most credible, convincing, true or accurate – demonstrates that it was more likely than not that a violation occurred.
 Students are then provided with written notification of the administrative resolution, including any violations, sanctions, or other actions required by the University.

-If a student does not accept the administrative resolution (in whole or in part) proposed by the University, the student is entitled to have that resolution reviewed, generally by another University official.
+If a student does not accept the administrative resolution (in whole or in part) outlined by the University, the student is entitled to have that resolution reviewed, generally by another University official.
 This is known as an administrative review.
-Any request for administrative review, however, must be submitted in writing within a reasonable time as designated by the University in writing to the student.
+Any request for administrative review, however, must be submitted in writing within a reasonable time as designated by the University in writing to the student (generally three business days).

 The decision of the administrative review is final for all cases that do not involve disciplinary probation, deferred suspension, suspension, or exclusion and are not subject to resolution through UHAS or other designated resolution procedure.
 If an administrative matter involves disciplinary probation, deferred suspension, suspension, or exclusion, that matter may also be reheard in its entirety through the University Hearing and Appeals System (UHAS) in addition to or in lieu of an administrative review.
 Please note: the vice president for student affairs (or his or her designee) has authority to take certain administrative actions regarding students’ housing status (including removal, relocation, or imposition of housing probation) that are not subject to further review.
 Please see Residence Hall Rules and Regulations for details.